prekup/traffic-sign-classifier/writeup.md

     * Dropout rate of the second fully connected layer was set at 0.5.
 This hyperparameter turned out to be important, as it gave around 1% improvement in accuracy.
 It helped to prevent overfitting.
     * Batch size affected the performance of the training.
 256 seems to be optimal for my hardware, a Nvidia P5000 graphics card.
     * L2 penalty was set at 0.0001 and L1 penalty at 0.00008
+    * Epoch number was 300

+Early termination caused epoch 197 result to be chosen with validation loss of 0.120658143044.
+Due to dropout, the moving average of training and validation loss did decrease constantly, despite the oscillations:
+![training][training]
+![validation][validation]

 ### Test a Model on New Images